Dec 9, 2009

 -A camping area

--A shit pit and or a dry compost toilet (if we get it ready for that time) :-)...
+-A shit pit and or a dry compost toilet (if we get it ready on time) ...
 With toilet paper or water as you prefer...

 -Drinking spring water and food (mainly vegetarian)...LET ME KNOW IF YOU HAVE ANY RESTRICTIONS ON YOUR DIET...

--I do hope to have a better shower system then :-)...but we do have a way to shower or bath :-)
+-I do hope to have a better shower system then...but we do have a way to shower or bathe...

-...a comment from one of the last year attendants :
+...a comment from one of the last year´s attendants :

 “What an absolutely brilliant course it was..
 I am still digesting everything Lesley taught us.
 And thank you so much for hosting us all, and for this write-up!